-We all know it’s quite simple to make an investment decision when the benefits overshadow the costs, but only few of us know the other key elements that go into the analysis.
-The steps to create a meaningful Cost-Benefit Analysis model are:
+We all know it’s quite simple to make an investment decision when the benefits overshadow the costs, but only a few of us know the other key elements that go into the analysis.
+The steps to create a meaningful model are:

 Identify the state of affairs before and after the policy change or investment on a particular project.
 Analyze the cost of this status quo.
-We need to first measure the profit of taking up this investment option as opposed to doing nothing or being on ground zero.
+We need to first measure the profit of taking up this investment option instead of doing nothing or being on ground zero.
 Sometimes the status quo is the most lucrative place to be in.

-It is important to costs and benefits are classified in the following manner so as to ensure that you understand the effects of each cost and benefit.
+It is essential to costs and benefits are classified in the following manner to ensure that you understand the effects of each cost and benefit.

 – Direct Costs (Intended Costs/Benefits)